julienmoumne/hotshell/README.md

 While they are effective, they require superfluous lookups and keystrokes.

-Hotshell can be used to define a system wide menu containing often and not so often used commands :
+Hotshell can be used to define menus containing often and not so often used commands :

 ```javascript
 // file ~/.hs/hs.js